dalecope/photowebsite/README.md

 	- Pull request is made and approved with merge into the current branch
 	- Delete pull request branch

-After updates is currently deploying to vercel site at:  https://photowebsite-fhc2cl7d5-dalecopes-projects.vercel.app/
+After updates is currently deploying to vercel site at:  https://photowebsite-fhc2cl7d5-dalecopes-projects.vercel.app/ or https://photowebsite-woad.vercel.app/

 ...